Gitstar-OC/Theme-Verse/README.md

 ### Tasks in progress
+- make the skills more in square shape and remove the extra spcae
+-
 - change the color of the items in cart when the cart is active
 - fix styles issues of the add to cart button
 - Add snap scrolling to the various themes!!